 Our Cleansed Society

-Outside North America there is a morsel of suspicion that we are a little bit over-obsessed about personal hygiene.
+Outside North America, there is a morsel of suspicion that we are a little bit over-obsessed with personal hygiene.

 Writing in The New York Times, Sara Ivry notes that “a quarter of new homes in the United States have at least three bathrooms, and Americans have taken to grooming like an extreme sport.”

 Today’s shower stall has more sanitizing materials than you can shake a loofah sponge at.
 There’s bog-standard bar soap and exfoliating soap.
 There are scores of shower gels with enticing names such as Moonlight Path and Endless Weekend.
 There’s a product called Jack Black, described as “An energizing two-in-one cleanser that jump-starts the body, awakens the mind, and helps revitalize the immune system.”